burn injury lawyer Atlanta, GABurn Injury Lawyer Atlanta, GA

 If you have suffered a burn injury of any degree, the first thing you need to do is seek medical attention.
 This will ensure prompt treatment and establish important documentation should you pursue a burn injury compensation claim.

 When purchasing a pressure cooker, it is important to understand how it works and carefully read and follow instructions.
 Pressure cookers, by virtue of their name, cook food under extreme pressure and heat.
 When the product does not operate correctly, accidents can happen.
 Always seek medical attention as soon as possible after any burn accident.
-If you feel the product malfunctioned and caused the lid to release undue pressure and splatter hot food on you causing burn injuries, you should contact a burn injury lawyer in Atlanta, GA from The Law Offices Of Andrew Lynch They can meet with you and discuss the details of your accident and determine the next steps to take.
+If you feel the product malfunctioned and caused the lid to release undue pressure and splatter hot food on you causing burn injuries, you should contact a burn injury lawyer in Atlanta, GA from Andrew R. Lynch, P.C.
+They can meet with you and discuss the details of your accident and determine the next steps to take.

 According to statistics from the National Burn Repository (NBR), every two hours and 40 minutes in this country, a private citizen dies from a fire-related incident.
 More than 3,000 people die each year in fire-related incidents and many of these incidents could have been prevented.
 Another 500,000 require medical treatment for the injuries they have suffered.
 Victims who are fortunate enough to survive the fire face life-long medical issues because of the serious burns or respiratory damage they have suffered.
 The majority of these accidents occur in homes and vehicle accidents.
 If you or a loved one has suffered a burn injury, an Atlanta, GA burn injury lawyer can help you recover the financial compensation you may be entitled to for the losses you have suffered.